 0.5 - 1 limes (to taste)

-Put the sugar and water in a small pan, bring to a simmer on the lowest possible heat, stirring to dissolve the sugar.
-Simmer for a minute then switch off and set aside to cool.
+Put the sugar and water in a small pan, bring to a simmer on the lowest possible heat, stirring to dissolve the sugar, then immediately remove from heat and cool.

 Then prepare the other ingredients: peel the garlic; chop the peanuts; very finely slice or julienne the vegetables that are replacing the green papaya; and cut the green beans into approx 1 inch lengths.